ArgoTheNaut/sonine/README.md

 # About
-sonine is a Discord bot frontend that increments select spreadsheet database values based on user commands.
+Sonine is a Discord bot frontend that increments select spreadsheet music database values based on user commands.

 # Getting Started